WhySoCodius/School_District_Analysis/README.md

 - Percentage of Passing _Math_ dipped to 74.8
 - Percentage of Passing _Reading_ dipped to 85.7
 - Percentage of _Overall_ Passing dipped to 64.9
-- Overall ranking of the Thomas High School still remained the same at second position

 ![TopFiveSchools](/Resources/top_schools.png)